irfanhakim-as/homelab-wiki/topics/ersatztv.md

         default:
       ```

-      Update the following section in the Docker compose file with the actual paths to the directories that store your media files (i.e. Movies, TV Shows, Anime, etc.) - if you are deploying ErsatzTV alongside [Jellyfin](jellyfin.md), mapping the media directories to the same paths as they were mapped in Jellyfin is recommended:
+      Update the following section in the Compose file with the actual paths to the directories that store your media files (i.e. Movies, TV Shows, Anime, etc.) - if you are deploying ErsatzTV alongside [Jellyfin](jellyfin.md), mapping the media directories to the same paths as they were mapped in Jellyfin is recommended:

       ```diff
         ersatztv: